 Now, Bangladesh objects to ‘Akhand Bharat’ mural in new Parliament

-Political leaders in Nepal, including the prime minister have also objected to including Lumbini in the installation of the Indian subcontinent.
+Political leaders in Nepal have also expressed opposition to Lumbini being included in the installation of the subcontinent.

-The Bangladesh government has asked New Delhi to issue a clarification about the mural of the Indian subcontinental landmass in the new Parliament building, The Hindu reported on Tuesday.
+The Bangladesh government has asked New Delhi to issue a clarification about the mural of the Indian subcontinent in the new Parliament building, The Hindu reported on Tuesday.

-Dhaka’s Minister of State for Foreign Affairs Shahriar Alam on Monday said that the Bangladesh government has asked its mission in Delhi to seek India’s official explanation on the matter.
+Dhaka’s Minister of State for Foreign Affairs Shahriar Alam on Monday said that his government has asked its mission in Delhi to seek an official explanation on the matter.

 In a tweet last month, Union Minister Prahlad Joshi had described the mural as a depiction of “Akhand Bharat”, or unified India.